-Dr. Daphne Haas-Kogan, chair of the Department of Radiation Oncology at Dana-Farber/Brigham and Women’s Cancer Center, shares the many safety measures implemented to ensure hundreds of cancer patients continue to receive cutting-edge, patient-centered cancer care during COVID-19.
+Dr. Daphne Haas-Kogan, chair of the Department of Radiation Oncology at Dana-Farber Brigham Cancer Center, shares the many safety measures implemented to ensure hundreds of cancer patients continue to receive cutting-edge, patient-centered cancer care during COVID-19.

 An Expression of Gratitude for Compassionate Cancer Care During COVID-19

-Matt, whose partner Lina is undergoing treatment for a brain tumor, expresses sincere gratitude to the Radiation Oncology team at Dana-Farber/Brigham and Women’s Cancer Center (DF/BWCC).
+Matt, whose partner Lina is undergoing treatment for a brain tumor, expresses sincere gratitude to the Radiation Oncology team at Dana-Farber Brigham Cancer Center.
 His moving message of appreciation and hope are featured in this video.

 About Radiation Oncology

 The Radiation Oncology Department at Brigham and Women’s Hospital (BWH) is one of the premier radiation treatment programs in the world.
-We are the radiation therapy team for Brigham and Women’s Hospital, Dana-Farber/Brigham and Women’s Cancer Center, and Dana-Farber/Boston Children’s Cancer and Blood Disorders Center.
+We are the radiation therapy team for Brigham and Women’s Hospital, Dana-Farber Brigham Cancer Center, and Dana-Farber/Boston Children’s Cancer and Blood Disorders Center.
 Our care providers will work with you and your other cancer care providers as a team to develop and implement a safe, customized radiation therapy plan that’s right for you.

 Improved targeting of cancers located in soft tissues, including cancers of the breast, gastrointestinal tract, head and neck, lung, prostate, uterus and cervix, and a variety of other locations.